Business owners can teach themselves all they need to know to save enough for retirement.

 "The millionaire next door is real," she said.
 "I have clients who retire early, who earned a modest income throughout their careers.
 They just made wise choices and investments.
 And now they can securely retire for a modest amount per month.
 It's amazing to see."

-Editor's note: This information was developed as a general guide to educate plan sponsors, but is not intended as authoritative guidance or tax or legal advice.
+Editor's note: This information was developed as a general educational guide, but is not intended as authoritative guidance or tax or legal advice.
 Each plan has unique requirements, and you should consult your attorney or tax advisor for guidance on your specific situation.
-In no way does advisor assure that, by using the information provided, plan sponsor will be in compliance with ERISA regulations.